Azure/k8s-infra/hack/generator/spec/case-study-chained-storage-versions.md

 }

-// ConvertFrom converts from the Hub version to this version. func (person *Person) ConvertFromStorage(source storage.Person) error {
+// ConvertFrom converts from the Hub version to this version. func (person *Person) ConvertFromStorage(source vprior.Person) error {
     person.Id = source.Id

     // *** Read from the property bag ***

+    if familyName, ok := source.ReadString("FamilyName");ok {
-    person.FamilyName = source.ReadString("FamilyName")
+        person.FamilyName = familyName
+    }

+    if fullName, ok := source.ReadString("FullName"); ok {
-    person.FullName = source.ReadString("FullName")
+        person.FullName = fullName
+    }

+    if knownAs, ok := source.ReadString("KnownAs"); ok {
-    person.KnownAs = source.ReadString("KnownAs")
+        person.KnownAs = knownAs
+    }

     return nil
 }
 ```

 In the example above, we show first copying all the directly supported properties, then using the property bag.
 We may not separate these steps in the generated code.

 These methods are always generated on the storage versions furthest from the hub version, converting towards that version.
+In the usual case we'll use the import name `vnext` (or equivalent) but in this case, given we have a preview version, we'll use `vprior` to emphasize the direction of conversion.

 This provides round-trip support for the preview release, but does not provide backward compatibility with prior official releases.

-The storage version of `Person` written by the preview release will have no values for `FirstName`, `LastName`, and `MiddleName`.
+The storage version of a `Person` written by the preview release will have no values for `FirstName`, `LastName`, and `MiddleName`.
+Similarly, an older version won't have `FamilyName`, `FullName` nor `KnownAs`.

 These kinds of cross-version conversions cannot be automatically generated as they require more understanding the semantic changes between versions.